python/cpython/Doc/library/imp.rst

 .. function:: release_lock()

-   Release the interpreter's import lock.
+   Release the interpreter's global import lock.
 On platforms without threads, this function does nothing.

 .. function:: reload(module)